-From warning signs to when to get screened, here’s what you need to know.
+From warning signs to when to get screened, here’s what you need to know about Alzheimer’s disease.

-To get you started, here are expert answers to some of the most common questions.
+To get you started, here are expert answers to some of the most common questions about Alzheimer’s disease.

 Question #1: Are Alzheimer’s and Dementia the Same?